 This type of dispenser can be found in both categories of water dispensers--point-of-use and bottled.
 In these devices you can find two different systems: the cooling system that allows you to have chilled water thanks to a vapor compression refrigeration or thermoelectric cooling, and the heating system, which is generally combined with a hot tank that can provide both the hot and cold water.

 This type of water dispenser only supplies warm or temperate water.
 This product can be installed under an existing sink, or bought as a stand-alone device.

-As a stand-alone product it can have different features: it can be either point-of-use or bottled water dispenser.
+As a stand-alone product, it can have different features: it can be either point-of-use or a bottled water dispenser.
 In the latter case, it can have a water tank that ranges from 1 to 30 litres.

 Water Dispenser Prices in the UK

 Calculating water dispenser prices can be challenging, as different types and characteristics can overlap.
 For each dispenser there are different prices according to the features included.
 Prices can also have a wide range, from £99 for a simple bottled water dispenser, all the way up to £2,500 for a plumbed in water dispenser that provides hot, cold, ambient, and sparkling water.

 During the process of purchasing a product, the most important and time-consuming step is the collection of useful information.
 Nevertheless, the final decision is heavily influenced by the amount of users that will be using the water dispenser, and its price.

 There are multiple factors that have an effect on the cost of a water dispenser, some of which are: